-Here are some things to reconsider when choosing mirrorless over DSLR or vice versa:
+Here are some things to consider when choosing mirrorless vs DSLR or vice versa:

 - A shorter battery life: DSLRs drive power only when in Live View mode; mirrorless doesn’t.
 Mirrorless can only get a couple of hundred shots on one battery charge.

 - Mirrorless does not match the speed of a DSLR and its focusing system on sports or wildlife.

 When you hold up the two cameras, you will notice that the DSLR camera is noticeably larger.
 Why?
 Well, DSLR cameras require a mirror, as well as a prism.
 On the flipside, mirrorless camera bodies are smaller than DSLRs.
 That is because they need a much simpler composition.
 Well, mirrorless wins out, then.
 You can carry your mirrorless camera around wherever you go.

 Autofocus & Speed

 If you tend to shoot in low-light and use autofocus, you want to use a DSLR camera.
 Though, there have been improvements to models of mirrorless low-light cameras like this.
 Such brands as Canon and Sony, have made improvements to their mirrorless autofocus systems as well.
 Though your best bet will be a DSLR for low-light and autofocus photography shoots such as sports.